nhaskaris/cloud-priceops-thesis/progress_notes.md

 - Aletered Celery worker to contain modules needed (most famous ones) so it can run any model saved in our db.
 - Removed unnecessary app

+# 19.12
+- Re-worked frontend to be able to preditct

 ### DOC
 ```docker exec -it priceops_celery_worker \
   celery -A core call cloud_pricing.tasks.weekly_pricing_dump_update